 Corporate Events & Private Parties

-Nicole Easterday, the owner of FARMcurious, hosts team-building and corporate entertainment events for businesses in the SF Bay Area.
-From cheesemaking to fermentation, we offer a range of events that would be perfect for your company’s next get-together.
-We’ve done events for Genentech, AirBnb, SeatMe and more.
-Please contact us for options, availability and pricing at 510.410.3761 or firstname.lastname@example.org.
+Nicole Easterday, the owner of FARMcurious, hosts team-building and corporate entertainment events for groups and businesses in the SF Bay Area.
+From cheesemaking to fermentation, we offer a range of events that would be perfect for your group's next get-together.
+We’ve done private events for Concannon Vineyard, Genentech, AirBnb, SeatMe and more.
+Please contact us for options, availability and pricing at 510.410.3761 or email@example.com.

 Press Inquiries: firstname.lastname@example.org or 510.877.9955